Fear of Traveling alone: What’s It Like to Travel Solo?

 Breaking the ice is easier in offbeat places tool.
 If nothing else, you have one thing in common, you are both in the same obscure place, at the same time, and probably for the same reason.
 You’ll have plenty to talk about.

-I don’t go on many organized tours but if you are fed up with your own company, a group trip is often the easiest way to meet new people.
+I don’t go on many group tours but if you are fed up with your own company, an organized tour is a great way to meet a new group of friends.
 Day walks and excursions can be great fun.

-The best advice I can give anyone is to always say ‘Hi’, even if sometimes you get nothing back.
+The best advice I can give anyone is to always say ‘Hi’, even when, sometimes, you get nothing back.
 If you wait for someone to come to you then you might have to wait a very long time.

 Where Do Lone Travelers Stay?

 I prefer homestays and guest houses.
-I like my own single room, preferably with a porch or sitting area outside.
-I look for a common dining area and/or a communal garden, places where there’s a good chance to meet the other guests.
+I like a place with private rooms, preferably a room with a porch or sitting area outside.
+I look for common areas, a dining area and/or a communal garden, places where there’s a good chance to meet the other guests.

 Solo Travel to the beach huts in Raja Ampat.
 Papua, Indonesia

-I avoid places with a central TV, pool table, and a bar.
+I actively avoid places with a central TV, a pool table, and a bar.
 They are anti-social.
 It’s not just an age thing, I hated them when I was younger too.
 If something is ‘cool’ let the ‘cool’ have it.
+I also avoid dorms with double beds.
+I find it uncomfortable to talk to couples sharing a bed, I loathe it.

 What Do Travelers Do All Day?

-That’s a tricky one to answer easily because on a long-haul trip you often have days of doing very little.
-You can’t be on the road all the time, sometimes you just want to stop and chill.
+Good question, and I had to think about it for a moment.
+It’s a tricky one to answer easily because, on a long trip, you often have days of doing very little.
+You can’t be on the road all the time, sometimes you just want to stop, rest, and chill.

-Days are broken up doing domestic things, eating, and chatting.
-Your pace of life slows down so things take longer to do than they would at home.
+Days are broken up by doing domestic things, eating, and chatting.
+Life slows down and you start moving at your own pace.
+Things take longer to do than they would at home.
 For instance, I’m quite happy taking an hour to shave and doing my laundry by hand.

 I might read or write.
 Go for a swim, rent a scooter, or go for a stroll.
-It’s nice to team up with others for a day out.
-We might end up in a beauty spot, like a waterfall or a viewpoint, or catch a bus to some landmark or other.
+It’s nice to team up with others for an impromptu day trip.
+We might end up in a beauty spot, a viewpoint, or catch a bus to some landmark or other.

-We might go for a hike along a trail, a beach, or perhaps to the top of a hill.
+We might go for a hike along a trail, find a new beach, or visit a waterfall.

 Time drifts by and before you know it, the day is done.